CreatorLuXury/WatchSync/README.md

 # WatchSync
 ## Purpose
-File guarding and shareing between servers.
+File guarding and shareing files between servers.<br/>
-Example:
+Example:<br/>
-You have 10 servers and you need to edit same configuration file on all servers.
+You have 10 servers and you need to edit same configuration file on all servers.<br/>
-With WatchSync all you need to do is edit config file properly.
+With WatchSync all you need to do is edit config file properly.<br/>

 ## Options